-loperamide liquid - oral, Imodium, Imodium A-D, K-Pek II (cont.)
+loperamide liquid - oral, Imodium, Imodium A-D (cont.)

 Report Problems to the Food and Drug Administration